RinaldoBenaccetta/isidom/readme.md

 ### $removeClass

-Remove class or a list of classes from an HTMLElement or from all HTMLElement of a nodeList or an HTMLCollection.
+Removes a class or a list of classes from an HTMLElement or from all HTMLElement of a nodeList or an HTMLCollection.

-If in the application, classes are removed only on HTMLELement a few number of times, the best for minification would be to use this instead of $removeClass :
+If in the application, classes are removed only on HTMLELement a few number of times, then the best for minification would be to not use $removeClass, but instead use this :

     myElement[$classList].remove(class)

-That's not apply if $forEach or other class and attributes manipulators are already used.
+That's doesn't apply if $forEach or other classes and attributes manipulators are already used.
 In this case, the best is to use $removeClass.

 #### Parameters